dmgatti/SingleCellRNAseq/_episodes/05-Common-Analyses.md

 > Show what just changed in the Seurat Object.

+> DMG: Add challenge (somewhere) in which the students change the number of features selected.

 ## Cell Cycle Assignment

 We will also show how to predict cell cycle state.